stjude/learngenomics.dev/docs/01-biological-foundations/05-genotype-phenotype-haplotype.md

 - Most commonly within the area of computational genomics, the term genotype refers to the particular alleles found at a given position or locus within the genome.
-So, for instance, if position 7 on the theoretical chromosome in the figure below contains an `A` on one copy and a `G` on the other copy.
-This is said to be a genotype call of `A/G` at position 7.
+For example, if position 7 on the theoretical chromosome in the figure below contains an `A` on one copy and a `G` on the other copy, this is said to be a genotype call of `A/G` at position 7.
 - Less commonly within the area of computational genomics, the term genotype will be used to reference an organism's complete set of genetic material,